silianlinyi/Raspberry-Pi/README.md

 Find your IP address by running ifconfig.
 (Your IP address will be listed in the console output and will probably be of the form 192.168.1.XXX).

+Run the following command in a terminal to view the feed using MPlayer:
+> nc -l -p 5001 | mplayer -fps 31 -cache 1024 -

+### To view the feed on Windows

+Install and run Linux instead.

+Find your IP address by running ipconfig.
+(Your IP address will be listed in the console output and will probably be of the form 192.168.1.XXX).

+Note that your browser may complain that these files are malicious, as they are unsigned executables.

+Press the Windows key and the ‘r’ key simultaneously to bring up the “Run” dialog.
+Enter cmd.exe into the dialog and press enter/return to open a DOS prompt.

+Enter the following command at the prompt to view the feed using MPlayer:
+> [Path to nc.exe]\nc.exe -L -p 5001 | [Path to mplayer.exe]\mplayer.exe -fps 31 -cache 1024 -

+### To view the feed on OS X